Dr Gillian Zavos – Speech Pathologist who has extensive experience with stuttering

 The Stuttering Unit is known for developing the Lidcombe Program in conjunction with the Australian Stuttering Research Centre.
 The Lidcombe Program is an evidence-based treatment for preschool-age stuttering; it is also used with school-age children who stutter.

 As part of these organisations’ Continuing Professional Education program I presented at Lidcombe Program workshops for speech pathologists.
 In addition I demonstrated the Lidcombe Program for speech pathologists visiting the Stuttering Unit and provided phone consultations to speech pathologists across Australia.

 At the Stuttering Unit I also worked in an evening clinic that was established for the treatment of adult clients.
 Most of these appointments were for individualised speech restructuring using prolonged speech.

 I have provided a speech restructuring treatment in a group intensive format; I did this with older school-age children as part of my PhD.

-More recently, in addition to my private practice, I have worked as a speech pathology clinical educator at The University of Newcastle.
+In addition to my private practice, I have worked as a speech pathology clinical educator at The University of Newcastle.
 In 2012 and 2013 I supervised students in the university clinic who were learning to treat stuttering.